topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 C5DA: 0F C7           CLR     $C7                 ; {ram.hasLoopScore} No longer showing the loop score
 C5DC: 0A D5           DEC     $D5                 ; {ram.flashCount} Time to flash the player word?
 ;
+; Flash the player's word on and off with a counter
 C5DE: 26 2F           BNE     $C60F               ; {} No ... skip it
 C5E0: C6 28           LDB     #$28                ; Reload the ...
 C5E2: D7 D5           STB     $D5                 ; {ram.flashCount} ... player word flash counter